michaverhagen/semi-website/knowledge-base/wiki-weaviate/learn/features/index.md

 </section>
 <section>
 <a id="integration">
-Placeholder Integration with all your other Enterprise systems
+Integration with all your other Enterprise systems
 </a>
 </section>
 <section>
 <a id="playground">
-Placeholder Your own version of the Weaviate Playground
+Your own version of the Weaviate Playground
 </a>
 </section>
 <section>
 <a id="branding">
-Placeholder for the text Custom branding to your look and feel
+Custom branding to your look and feel
 </a>
 </section>
 </article>